beiyingseah/odin-EtchASketch/README.md

 Part 3: Javascript - the UI
 Fundamentals
 - Create the 16x 16 square divs
+- Create a dynamic grid that changes based on user input
 - Set up a "hover" effect: grid divs change colour when browser registers a 'hover' event (addEventListener() to mark when mouse enters a div and leaves it): (i) add new class to the div OR (ii) change the div's background colour with JavaScript

 JS File 1: Helper functions -> Functionalities